Dark diversity: Habitat specificity and scale

 Dark diversity is the counterpart of observed diversity (alpha diversity) present in a sample.
 Dark diversity is habitat-specific in respect that the study site must contain favorable ecological conditions for species belonging to dark diversity.
 The habitat concept can be narrower (e.g. microhabitat in an old-growth forest) or broader (e.g. terrestrial habitat).
 Thus, habitat specificity does not mean that all species in dark diversity can inhabit all localities within study sample, but there must be ecologically suitable parts.

 Habitat-specificity is making the distinction between dark diversity and beta diversity.
 If beta diversity is the association between alpha and gamma diversity, dark diversity connects alpha diversity and habitat-specific (filtered) species pool.
 Habitat-specific species pool only these which can potentially inhabit focal study site.

 Observed diversity can be studied at any scale, and sites with varying heterogeneity.
 This is also true for dark diversity.
 Consequently, as local observed diversity can be linked to very different sample sizes, dark diversity can be applied at any study scale (1x1 m sample in vegetation, bird count transect in a landscape, 50x50 km UTM grid cell).

 Methods to estimate dark diversity

 Region size determines the likelihood of dispersal to the study site and selecting the appropriate scale depends on the research question.
 For a more general study, a scale comparable to biogeographic region can be used (e.g. a small country, a state, or a radius of a few hundred km).
 If we want to know which species potentially can inhabit the study site in the near future (for example 10 years), landscape scale is appropriate.

 To separate ecologically suitable species, different methods can be used.
 Environmental niche modelling can be applied to a large number of species.
 Expert opinion can be used.
 Data on species' habitat preferences is available in books, e.g. bird nesting habitats.
-This can also be quantitative, for example plant species indicator values, according to Ellenberg.
+This can also be quantitative, for example plant species indicator value, according to Ellenberg.
 A recently developed method estimates dark diversity from species co-occurrence matrices.
-An online tool is available for the co-occurrence method.